sn0w-m0nkey/dev.to/blog-posts/Creating-a-GitHub-workflow-2/Creating-a-GitHub-workflow-2.md

         run: dotnet publish -c Release -o ./publish
 ```

-#### Upload Artifact
+### Upload Artifact

-This **step** is also new.
-It saves the published built so that it can be used by other steps without checking it out and downloading it, restoring dependencies, and building it all over agian.
+Save the published build artifact so that it can be used by other steps without checking it out and downloading it, restoring dependencies, and building it all over agian.

 ```
       - name: Upload artifact for deployment job